Acadian Ambulance fights EMT shortage with accelerated training program

 That's why officials are working to get new EMTs and paramedics educated as soon as possible.

-“We took it upon ourselves, budgeted over 5 million dollars just over the next year alone on conducting paramedic classes and EMT classes," said Cox.
+“We took it upon ourselves, budgeted over 5 million dollars just over the next year alone on conducting paramedic classes and EMT classes," Cox said.

+Acadian Ambulance's new accelerated training program condenses four months' worth of information into a six-week course.
+Students attend classes Monday through Friday for nine to 10 hours a day.

+Those who are first starting have the opportunity to be hired on as an employee by Acadian, earning money while they learn.
+Tuition for classes also costs next to nothing.

 Trending News